gigo1001/Final-Project/Misc.md

 # Miscellaneous

 '''python

-a = "I love Mizzou!
+a = "I love Mizzou!"

 print(a)
 '''